Basic generator maintenance

-I want to show you some basic generator maintenance especially if it’s been in storage for quite a number of years.
+I want to show you some basic generator maintenance.
+Especially if it’s been in storage for quite a number of years.
 This generator here has been sitting for approximately four years with the same fuel in it.
 Fortunately the valve was in the off position and I had run it dry before I put it away.

-So basically at this point to prevent problems what I’m going to do is drain out all the fuel from the tank.
+So basically at this point we need to prevent problems.
+What I’m going to do is drain out all the fuel from the tank.
 I’m going to do that is by disconnecting the fuel line right off the carb.
 I’m just going to pry up the fuel line and I’m just going to drain the fuel tank in an old oil container.
 A lot of people ask me where should I dump this old fuel or oil that I have sometimes.
 Well I tell them you can bring it to your local landfill site on certain days and sometimes some local automotive shops will take it for you.

-Now the oil in the motor will not actually go bad but if you haven’t replaced it for quite a while before you put it away it’s a good idea to replace it now.
+Now the oil in the motor will not actually go bad but if you haven’t replaced it for quite a while before you put it away. it’s a good idea to replace it now.
 On this one here the plug is right down here.
 It’s actually pretty black.
 Now that the oil is done draining I’ll just reinstall the plug now.
 In most generators I put in se 5w30 motor oil.
 Now in this generator there’s no dipstick so you just fill it up right to the top.
-And now the fuels done draining so I can reconnect the fuel line and don’t forget the fuel clamp and now it’s a good time to replace the spark plug as well.
+And now the fuels done draining so I can reconnect the fuel line and don’t forget the fuel clamp.
+Also now it’s a good time to replace the spark plug as well.
 This one was located right here.

 Now some spark plugs are really hard to reach and that’s why I’m using a universal joint here.
-This way you can bend it and reach in and on this one you have a Champion XC90 2YC and if you use an NG make sure you replace it with the proper one, I’m using a B KR V II and now when you tighten up the spark plug don’t over-tighten it.
+This way you can bend it and reach in and on this one you have a Champion XC90 2YC.
+But if you use an NG make sure you replace it with the proper one.
+I’m using a B KR V II and now when you tighten up the spark plug don’t over-tighten it.
 Just use common sense and now connect the spark plug boot back on.
 Another thing you should check on your generator is the air filter and on this one it’s nice and clean.
 I’m just going to put it back on now.

 Now that’s about all the maintenance I can think about doing to this generator.
-I’m going to make sure the fuel valve is in the on position, I’m going to take the generator outside and I’m going to try it out.
+I’m going to make sure the fuel valve is in the on position.
+I’m going to take the generator outside and I’m going to try it out.
 Hopefully it’s going to start.
 I did run a dry previously so the carburetor should be nice and clean.
 If it doesn’t start I will have to take apart the carburetor so what you saw me do there is turn the fuel valve off so that I would run the carburetor dry of fuel.
 If you run it dry like that when you go to reuse your generator it’s going to start because there will be no fuel left in there to go bad and by the way guys that was the actual first start to get this thing going after being in storage for quite a few years.

 It’s that easy to do basic maintenance to your generator like I just showed you because if the power goes out you want this thing to start for you.
 The biggest complaint that I hear from people is that the power went off, I went to start my generator and I couldn’t get it going and we were two, three hours or maybe two, three days without power.
-I always tell people do some basic maintenance like I showed in the video and you should avoid these problems in the future. thanks for watching guys.
+I always tell people do some basic generator maintenance like I showed in the video and you should avoid these problems in the future. thanks for watching guys.
 Make sure to subscribe.